mark-watson/Java-AI-Book/manuscript/semantic_web.md

 # Semantic Web {#semantic-web}

-We will start with a tutorial on semantic web data standards like RDF, RDFS, and OWL, then implement a wrapper for the Apache Jena library, and finally taking a deeper dive into using OWL for reasoning over subclass types and hints of using multiple data sources that might use different schemas.
+We will start with a tutorial on semantic web data standards like RDF, RDFS, and OWL, then implement a wrapper for the Apache Jena library, and finally take a deeper dive into using OWL for reasoning over subclass types and hints of using multiple data sources that might use different schemas.
 You will learn how to do the following:

 - Understand RDF data formats.
 - Understand SPARQL queries for RDF data stores (both local and remote).